 A sole proprietorship is easy to set up.
 Still, there are certain compliance and tax procedures you need to follow.

-After reading this guide, you’ll learn how to start a sole proprietorship to turn your idea into a successful business venture.
+After reading this guide, you’ll know how to register yourself as a sole proprietorship.

 What is a sole proprietorship?